manishsaraswat-121/user_creative_qa_agent/README.md

 }
 ```

-⚠️ **Only strings are allowed** in request and response.
+> Only strings are allowed in request and response.

 ---

 ## 4. Agent Overview

-The agent is implemented using **LangGraph** and works as a controlled decision pipeline:
+The agent is implemented with **LangGraph** and follows this pipeline:

 1. Validate and sanitize input
 2. Block unsafe or irrelevant queries
-3. Fetch user‑scoped creatives
+3. Fetch user-scoped creatives
-4. Decide whether a tool is needed
+4. Decide if a tool is needed
-5. Call tools if required
+5. Call tools if required (`analyze_clarity`)
-6. Call the LLM only when the query is valid
+6. Call the LLM only when query is valid
-7. Return a final safe answer
+7. Return a **single string answer**

-The agent **never hallucinates global knowledge**.
+> User IDs are never sent to the LLM.

 ---

-## 5. Tool‑Calling Logic
+## 5. Tool-Calling Logic

 ### Tool 1 (Mandatory): `fetch_user_creatives`

-**Purpose**

-* Fetch creatives belonging **only to the requesting user**
+* Fetches only the requesting user’s creatives

-**Rules**

-* User ID is injected internally
-* User ID is never exposed to the LLM
+* User ID is never exposed to LLM
-* Only user‑scoped data is returned

----

 ### Tool 2 (Optional): `analyze_clarity`

-**Purpose**

-* Analyze clarity and CTA quality of a creative
+* Analyzes clarity and CTA of creatives

-**When it is called**

-* Automatically triggered for questions like:

-  * "Is my creative clear?"
-  * "How can I improve clarity?"
+* Triggered automatically for questions like "Is my creative clear?" or "How can I improve clarity?"

-This avoids unnecessary LLM calls and improves reliability.

 ---

-## 6. User Scoping & Privacy Enforcement
+## 6. User Scoping & Privacy

-User isolation is enforced at **multiple layers**:

-### HTTP Layer

-* User identity comes **only from headers**
+**User isolation layers:**

-* User ID is not allowed in request body
+* **HTTP Layer:** Header `X-USER-ID` only, not body

-### Database Layer

-* All queries are scoped by `user_id`
+* **DB Layer:** Queries scoped by `user_id`, mock DB prevents cross-user access
-* Cross‑user access is impossible

-### Agent Layer

-* User ID is never sent to the LLM
-* LLM only receives:

-  * User query
-  * User’s own creative content
+* **Agent Layer:** LLM sees only the query and the user's own creative content

 ---

-## 7. Hallucination & Safety Controls
+## 7. Safety & Hallucination Controls

-The system prevents hallucinations using:

-* ❌ Blocking generic world questions
-* ❌ Blocking irrelevant queries
-* ❌ Blocking prompt injection attempts
+* Blocks irrelevant queries, generic knowledge questions, and prompt injection attempts
-* ✅ Enforcing creative relevance
-* ✅ Tool‑first reasoning

-Example blocked questions:
+* Deterministic, safe responses
+* Examples of blocked queries:

   * "Where is the Taj Mahal?"
-* "Are you Tommy?"
   * "Show me creatives of all users"

-All return a **safe, deterministic response**.

 ---

-## 8. What If No Creatives Exist?
+## 8. Handling No Creatives

-If a user has no creatives:

 ```json
 {